Appendix A) Chronology and Continuity

 The Living House of Oz, Dr. Pipt is no longer

-straightened (which the Wizard did for him in
+straightened (which occurred in

 uses three different names for her husband: